Starlink for Digital Nomads 2026: Setup & Cost Guide

 Which Starlink plan is best for digital nomads?

 For most digital nomads, the Global Roam plan ($165/month) is the best option.
-It works in 70+ countries, includes 50GB of priority data, and allows you to move freely between countries without changing plans.
+It works in 70+ countries with unlimited data, and allows you to move freely between countries without changing plans.
 If you stay within one continent, the Regional Roam plan ($50/month) offers the same portability at a much lower cost.
-Residential plans ($120/month) are only worth it if you have a long-term base.
+Residential plans ($50-120/month) are only worth it if you have a long-term base.

 Can I pause my Starlink service when I'm not using it?